In this section, our attorneys explain Nevada’s criminal laws and legal concepts, A to Z

 An arrest means that you are not free to leave.
 This is not the same as being detained by police.
 If you are detained you are stopped for only a short period of time and released.

 You have specific rights available to you, which you will be advised of when you are arrested.
 These are called your Miranda rights.
 You will be advised that you have a right to remain silent, anything you say can be used against you, you have a right to a lawyer, and one will be appointed for you if you cannot afford one.

 During questioning, if the police feel that you are not guilty of a crime you will be released.

 4. What Is An Arraignment?

 An arraignment in Nevada courts shortly after you have been taken into custody, usually within 48 hours.
 At this hearing, you will be advised of the charges against you and you will have the opportunity to enter a plea.
 It is extremely important that you consult with a Nevada criminal attorney before this hearing.
 How you plead has a detrimental effect on your case.
-(Note that the majority of arrests rise out of an "information" rather than an "indictment by grand jury."
+(Note that the majority of arrests arise out of an “information” rather than an “indictment by a grand jury.”
 (Learn more about which cases have grand juries in Nevada.)